 The utmost attention is given to your prenatal care.
-For many years, midwives have served moms who are low risk.
+For many years, midwives have served families who are low risk.
 Attention to diet, exercise, and lifestyle are all factors in a healthy pregnancy and wonderful birth.
 Working with a midwife means highly personalized care from a trained professional.

 Your visits include complete prenatal clinical care as well as education and lots of discussion.
 Your questions are welcomed and never brushed off.
 We encourage you to follow your vision for your birth.
 You are the expert when it comes to designing the pregnancy and birth of your dreams.
 We are your companions along the way.

 Giving birth should be your greatest achievement not your greatest fear.